 - Lost income.
 A brain injury may leave a plaintiff unable to return to work for an extended time or at all in some cases.
 The plaintiff may then sue for the wages he or she would have expected to earn in that time or in the future if the injury prevents him or her from returning to work.

 Brain injuries are serious matters, and injured victims in Scottsdale and the rest of Arizona deserve reliable legal representation after enduring such an experience.
-Reach out to Bode & Collins to schedule a consultation.
+Reach out to The Law Office of Chris Bode to schedule a consultation.
 We’ll review your brain injury case and let you know what type of compensation you might expect from a lawsuit.